On-Site Accommodation Psychological Health & Safety Guideline

-In response to the need for safeguarding individuals residing at camps, the Safer Together Health Working Group has embarked on the creation of an On-Site Accommodation Psychological Health & Safety Guideline.
-The aim of the Guideline is to enhance the psychological well-being and safety of camp residents across WA/NT and Qld.
+In response to the need for safeguarding individuals residing at camps, and a directive from Australian Energy Producers, the Queensland Resources Council and the Commissioner for Qld Resources Health & Safety the Safer Together Health Working Group has embarked on the creation of an On-Site Accommodation Psychological Health and Safety Guideline.

-To effectively manage psychosocial risks in the workplace, we need to ensure we have this Guideline in place to clearly identify appropriate and inappropriate workplace behaviours; identifying the minimum measures to be put in place to improve the safety of those living on site, and to set the standard expectations for acceptable psychosocial conduct.
+To effectively manage psychosocial risks in the workplace, the Guideline will focus on appropriate and inappropriate workplace behaviours; define the minimum measures to be put in place to improve the safety of those living on-site and set the standard expectations for acceptable psychosocial conduct.

-The Guideline will align with industry groups, including Australian Energy Producers (formerly APPEA), the Queensland Resources Council, other regulatory bodies, camp providers, operators, setting out behavioural expectations of those on the frontline.
+The HWG will ensure that the Guideline is aligned with industry groups, including Australian Energy Producers, Queensland Resources Council and other regulatory bodies as well as camp providers, and operators with regards to setting behavioural expectations of those living on site.